yasoob/personal_blog/content/posts/benedict-cumberbatch-portrait.md

 date: 2020-04-01T00:59:22-04:00
 draft: false
 categories: ["art", "procreate"]
+teaser: 'I recently started doing digital portraits a bit more seriously.
+Look at a portrait of Benedict Cumberbatch that I made in ProCreate using a borrowed iPad.'
 ---

 Hi everyone! :wave: It's a tough time for everyone and we are all doing what we can to stay sane.
 I haven't written on the blog in a long time and now I feel like I have all the time in the world to do it.
 I have started focusing more on my art and just made this portrait of Benedict Cumberbatch.